deis/deis/contrib/digitalocean/README.md

 $ ./provision-do-cluster.sh <REGION_ID> <IMAGE_ID> <SSH_ID> <SIZE>
 ```

 Not all regions allow private networks.
-Choose one which does, e.g. NY 2, Amsterdam 2 or
+Choose one which does (at the time of this writing, NY 2,
-Singapore 1 at the time of this writing (check the web UI for the current private network
+Amsterdam 2, Singapore 1 or London 1) - check the web UI for the current private network support.
-support).

 You can enumerate all the regions with:

 ```console
 $ tugboat regions